 Because transportation in Japan is right, you can get into Kyoto from anywhere, with a train or bus the ideal transportation, or arriving by car on the fantastic roads that are in excellent condition.

-Many train lines that run to Kyoto from Osaka, whether it’s direct or through the metro lines that require changing trains on alternate routes.
+Many train lines run to Kyoto from Osaka, whether it’s direct or through the metro lines that require changing trains on alternate routes.

-If you are travelling from Kansai Airport, the quickest way to Kyoto is to catch the JR Haruka 20 line which is almost direct and includes a stop at Osaka Station.
+If you are travelling from Kansai Airport, the quickest way to Kyoto is to catch the JR Haruka 20 line, which is almost direct and includes a stop at Osaka Station.
 The trip takes approximately one hour and twenty minutes and cost around 3400-yen.

 Taking other routes to Kyoto from the airport usually takes around 40-minutes longer, but it can save you 1000-yen in price if money is an issue.

-If your Kyoto trip does begin from Osaka, the metro lines will do the trick with many avenues getting you Kyoto city, and it can take approximately one hour to get there with the cost ranging from 400-yen to 1300-yen.
+If your Kyoto trip does begin from Osaka, the metro lines will do the trick with many avenues getting you to Kyoto city, and it can take approximately one hour to get there with the cost ranging from 400-yen to 1300-yen.

 Related Article – check out this essential 2-week Itinerary for your next trip to Japan!

 Where to stay in Kyoto